gramlang/gram/README.md

 #### OS X

-On OS X, install the Command Line Tools for Xcode to get Clang and GNU Make:
+On OS X, install the Command Line Tools for Xcode to get Clang and Make:

 ```bash
 xcode-select --install